 Ceramic art: the beauty of imperfection Rhian Malin, Ceramic Artist

-Rhian Malin’s work is original and contemporary, exploring geometric patterns but also drawing on such traditional designs as the Willow Pattern to create a mix of nostalgic and modern.
-She will talk about her work, including the materials, the techniques, the designs and the inspiration behind her pieces.
+Rhian Malin’s work is original and contemporary, exploring geometric patterns but drawing on such traditional designs as Willow Pattern to create a mix of nostalgic and modern.
+She will talk about the materials, techniques, designs and inspiration behind her pieces.

 About Rhian Malin

-Rhian Malin is currently Artist in Residence at The Ceramic Studio in Warwickshire and has won support from the Crafts Council UK through their Hothouse Programme in 2016.
+Contemporary ceramics rising star designer-maker, Rhian Malin is currently Artist in Residence at The Ceramics Studio in , Warwickshire.
+She has won support from the Crafts Council UK through their Hothouse Programme.
 She has since gone on to be the Winner of Bils & Rye Emerging potters exhibition and be selected for New Ashgate Gallery’s Rising star programme.